jordanss1/task-x/README.md

 <h3><b>How to use app</b></h3>

+<b>You need a client ID from Google to use this app.
+Go <a href="https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid">here</a> and click "Configure a project" after logging in.
+See below under "Quick Start" where to add the client ID.</b>

 <i>You must first start the api in the root directory to use this app (instructions at "Quick Start") </i>

 You must be authenticated with Google first before you can add, edit or delete todo items.
 First log-in with your google account by first pressing the "Sign in with Google" button in the top right.